 Pursuant to Art.
 187-septies, paragraph 1 of the Consolidated Law on Finance, Consob notified Ms. Jonella Ligresti and Mr. Emanuele Erbetta, for the offices held in Fondiaria-SAI at the time of the events, of the violation set forth in Art.
 187-ter, paragraph 1, of the Consolidated Law on Finance.
 Fondiaria-SAI is also charged with this violation as a party bearing joint and several liability.
 It is also charged with the offence set forth in Art.
 187-quinquies, paragraph 1, letter a), of the Consolidated Law on Finance for the aforementioned violation of Art.
-187-ter, paragraph 1 of the Consolidated Law on Finance for the aforementioned violation of Art.
 187-ter, paragraph 1 of the Consolidated Law on Finance by Ms. Jonella Ligresti and Mr. Emanuele Erbetta, acting in the above mentioned capacities.

 Consob also made the same charge against Milano Assicurazioni.
 In this regard, pursuant to Art.
 187-septies, paragraph 1 of the Consolidated Law on Finance, the Commission charged Mr. Emanuele Erbetta, for the role he held in the subsidiary at the time of the events, with the violation established in Art.
 187-ter, paragraph 1, of the Consolidated Law on Finance.
 Milano Assicurazioni is also charged with this violation as a party bearing joint and several liability.
 It is also charged with the offence set forth in Art.
 187-quinquies, paragraph 1, letter a), of the Consolidated Law on Finance for the aforementioned violation of Art.
-187-ter, paragraph 1 of the Consolidated Law on Finance for the above mentioned capacity.
+187-ter, paragraph 1 of the Consolidated Law on Finance by Mr. Emanuele Erbetta, acting in the above mentioned capacity.